 - When the interception occurs in connection with carrying on of business (the so-called “business exception”), where written consent is not necessarily required and where ‘express’ (can be verbal) or implied consent suffices (section 6).

-Ultimately, the choice that an employer has to make is whether to base their implementation plans on section 5 (prior written consent) or section 6 (the business exception where written consent is not necessarily required) or a combination thereof.
-It may not be practical in all circumstances to obtain employee consent to the automated monitoring that is so essential for the Information Security needs of the modern networked enterprise, so the combined approach or reliance on the business exception is preferred.
+Ultimately, the choice that an employer has to make is whether to base their implementation plans on section 5 (prior written consent) or section 6 (the business exception where written consent is not necessarily required) or a combination.
+It may not be practical in all circumstances to obtain employee consent to the automated monitoring that is so essential for the information security needs of the modern networked enterprise, so the combined approach or reliance on the business exception is preferred.

-- Develop a formal Monitoring Policy on the monitoring of all communications which covers different technologies (e.g. phone, e-mail and ‘snail’ mail), levels of intensity (e.g. continuous, once-off), purposes (e.g. network security)
+- Develop a formal Monitoring Policy on the monitoring of all communications which covers different technologies – e.g. phone, e-mail and ‘snail’ mail, levels of intensity – e.g. continuous, once-off, and purposes – e.g. network security.

-- Develop monitoring guidelines (which inter alia deal with the different monitoring purposes, processes and procedures to be followed)
+- Develop monitoring guidelines – which deal with the different monitoring purposes, processes and procedures to be followed.

-- Obtain written consent / express / implied employee consent to monitor
+- Obtain written, express or implied consent to monitor.

-- Implement an employee communication and awareness training program for existing employees and at induction of new employees.
+- Implement an employee communication and awareness training programme for existing employees and at the induction of new employees.